 The differentiation between “account management” and vCIO services is clearly seen using contrasts to my previous experience with the kind of services that OCIO offers regarding vCIO services.
 OCIO acts on the changing needs of the client.
 We create boundaries with a mapping which is essentially mapping out the clients different IT Management needs with specific services and boundaries to reduce the often assumed “this is included.”
 OCIO’s vCIO services are also based upon and correlated against current industry standards and best practices as well as customization per client.
 With OCIO, Project Manage is a product.
 Having formalized training with Project Management (PMP or Project+) is essential so that clients are educated about the value of a well-rounded project and project management is key.
 Because of this industry standard and best practice (Project Management), customers are included in the process and communication is continuous.
 Finally, the difference between account management and OCIO’s vCIO services is that we have well-crafted packaging of the services.
 We use audits, assessments, and discovery to ensure it is aligned with the business strategy of the customer, not the MSP.
 This includes development roadmaps and solution stacks specific for the client rather than ad-hoc or reactive IT.
 Another peer, who might have been called my “competition” laid it out this way.
 “You are not in competition with us because you offer 3rd party non-partisan c-level services dedicated to the business, not the vendors.”
 I liked what he was trying to say.

-On that note, we work closely with IT Companies and our current preferred vendor for MSP services is Pro River Tech (PRT).
-They get OCIO and its vCIO offering and our synergistic relationship continues to grow with different clients and verticals.
+On that note, we work closely with IT Companies.
+The ones that get customer service, OCIO and its vCIO offerings can have a synergistic relationship with our clients and verticals.
 Recently when we were auditing a couple of customers who were working with a local MSP, we (OCIO) discovered that they were charging the client for backups they were not using, although paying for vCIO, they were not receiving these services, and the last time an audit was done on their subscriptions and users was over a year and the client was paying for 7 users they were not using.
 OCIO gave the local IT company the opportunity to “do the right thing” but instead of being teachable, faithful, and accountable, they dropped the two customers like a hot potato.
 We think it is because they felt “threatened” that the businesses had gone with a 3rd party non-partisan who was not them.
-I am familiar with many MSP’s locally and nationally, and PRT has picked up the ball and ran with it.
-They have accommodated last minute hosting changes when a vendor changed the requirements in the 11th hour, they have consistently had integrity, honesty, and communicated with me and the customer.
+I am familiar with many MSP’s locally and nationally, and we have found ones that pick up the ball and run with it.
+They accommodated last minute hosting changes when a vendor changed the requirements in the 11th hour, they consistently had integrity, honesty, and communicated with me and the customer.
 They pick up the phone after a couple of emails back and forth with the client and are proactive to call the client when service requests come in.
 They don’t close service request tickets until it is confirmed with the customer that the service request is complete.
-Another “differentiator” with PRT is that they are a national MSP and work through a Master Agency/Channel.
+Another “differentiator” with a great MSP is the ones that OCIO works with have national NPS ratings over 75% and work through a Master Agency/Channel.
 This right off the bat reflects a consistency of service, reliability of services, and exceptional customer service otherwise they would not be in the channel.
-Companies like PRT are not in competition with OCIO, they are partnered with us and our customer’s benefit.
+Companies like this are not in competition with OCIO, they are partnered with us and our customer’s benefit.
 By the way, we also saved those two businesses over $500 per month in service agreement monthly costs they were paying with their previous provider and the quality of the services is 110% better (testimony from the businesses themselves).

 Does OCIO have a lot of competition?
 No, currently no one is offering these types of services in a standardization or consultative way in South Carolina nor the surrounding states…yet.
 Designing services with clear outcomes crafted in a best practice and industry standards are our differentiator.
 Let us see if we can assist you with getting a competitive edge with your technology and align it with your business strategy through an orientation consultation today.
 Who knows, we might even be able to save you some $$$ with your current vendors.